ROS-PSE/arni/README.md

 arni-base
 =========
-Why another folder for code?
-We already have one...

 this is the codebase of the Advanced ROS Network Introspection.

 ===

 guidelines for developers:
+- everything in this repository should be in english.
-- every commit should be commented in english
+- every commit should be commented in english.
 - python code has to follow the  [ROS](http://wiki.ros.org/PyStyleGuide) and the [pep8](http://legacy.python.org/dev/peps/pep-0008/) style guide
 - directories begin with a lower case character